 - If the blade is in the reverse direction, the travel levers and pedals should also be operated in reverse for forward and backward travel. - When operating the travel levers and pedals, you must check to see if the blade is in the normal position or in the reverse position.
-Note that the blade is in the normal position when the sprocket is on the rear side.
+Note that the blade is in the normal position when the sprocket is in the rear.
+Refer to Section "11-1.
+Overview of the machine".